sayarama/tickitz-be/README.md

 # tickitz-be
 ## Introduction

-Tickitz-be serves as the backend for a ticket booking application.
+Tickitz-be serves as the backend for a ticket booking application using express.
 It handles various functionalities related to managing movies, users, and cinemas.

 ## Features